firecmsco/firecms/README.md

 "Article".
 You just need to use the same format as for defining your collection using the field `subcollections`.

-Subcollections are easily accessible from the side view while editing an entity
+Subcollections are easily accessible from the side view while editing an entity.

 ### Filters